propersoft-cn/Activiti/README.md

 Static resources are packed under `META-INF/resources/` in the jar, which could be used as a dependency of the main web app.

+### Current version

+Now this branch has merged `activiti-5.19.0` tag, and you can find diff [here](https://github.com/Activiti/Activiti/compare/activiti-5.19.0...AlphaHinex:web-designer)

+### How to use

 Clone this repo and add upstream, you should only do this once:

     $ git clone https://github.com/AlphaHinex/Activiti.git